 Side effects of fluconazole in dogs haven’t been thoroughly studied, though several side effects have been observed in humans, and some similar effects have been seen in dogs.

 Here are a few common side effects you may see in dogs who take fluconazole:

 - Loss of appetite

 - Pale gums, tongue, or nose

 - Renal failure

 As with all medications, there is a risk of allergic reaction to fluconazole in dogs which may lead to anaphylaxis.
 If you see the signs of an allergic reaction, such as itchiness, hives, swelling, difficulty breathing, or other symptoms, contact your veterinarian right away.

-Has your dog ever been treated with fluconazole?
+Has your vet ever prescribed this medication for your dog?
 Was it effective?
 Let us know in the comments below!